mhanauer/SkillsMultiLevelExamplesLong/README.md

 ---
-title: "Test"
+title: "Multilevel Modeling for Longitudinal Models in R"
 output: html_document
 ---

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE)
 ```
 In this example, I am documenting how to formulate an equation for random intercepts and slopes in multilevel modeling for longitudinal models along with the r code using the nlme package with interpretation of the output.
-In this current data set there are five variables id, school, interven (i.e. an intervention that students are participating in), score (i.e. the score the student received on the intervention), and sf (school funding levels).
-Overall there are 1,380 participants.
-In this demonstration we will want to predict a student's score on an intervention while accounting for the nesting of students within school and make the model more complicated further into the example.
-Multilevel modeling for longitudinal data analysis makes sense, because the researcher can allow participants to have their own mean values (i.e. random intercepts) and or trajectories on a covariate over time (i.e. random slopes).
-Allowing for random intercepts and slopes is important, because we expect that participants scores will be correlated with each other over time therefore violating one of the assumptions of linear regression.
+In this current data set there are five variables id, time, interven (i.e. an intervention that students are participating in), and score (i.e. the score the student received on the intervention).
+Overall there are 100 participants over 10 time points.
+In this demonstration we will want to predict a student's score on an intervention while accounting for the nesting of students over time and make the model more complicated further into this example.
+Multilevel modeling for longitudinal data analysis makes sense, because it can account for the correlation between time points by allowing each person to have their own intercept (mean value) as well as their own trajectory (i.e. slope).
+After accounting for the variance within students for their differences in intercepts and slopes, it is likely that the assumption of independent error terms will be met.
 ```{r}
 id = rep(1:100, each = 10)
 time = rep(1:10, 100)